-A Faculty of Medicine where the psychological, physical, and social wellbeing of learners is supported within a learning environment that celebrates diversity, equity, and professional and personal growth.
+A Temerty Faculty of Medicine where the psychological, physical, and social wellbeing of learners is supported within a learning environment that celebrates diversity, equity, and professional and personal growth.

 Wellbeing is a critical enabler for medical learners to develop the expertise, scholarship, awareness of social equity and responsibility and compassion for patients, families and colleagues required to be effective physicians.